accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate pre-recorded time-based media on the screen.
+1. Identify pre-recorded time-based media on the screen.
 1. Check that at least the following features are present:
 	- a play function;
 	- a pause or stop function;